 The Story Behind This Family-Sized Egg Sandwich

-Awhile back, I wrote about my artist friend, Teresa, who came to stay with us during our Annual Art Festival and then again at our Craft Festival to showcase her awesome handmade leather journals.
-I still have mine sitting on the shelf … empty … because my handwriting is atrocious and I’ve been procrastinating until I take an art class to learn to draw and make something worthy her her craftsmanship.
+Awhile back, I wrote about a guest who came to stay with us during our Annual Art Festival and then again at our Craft Festival to showcase her awesome handmade leather journals.
+I still have mine sitting on the shelf because I’d like to take an art class to learn to draw and make something worthy her her craftsmanship.

-Anyhow, Teresa’s husband whipped up this recipe while they were Inn-sitting in Montana and just called it the Silver Forest Inn Special.
-It has eggs, cheese and puffed pastry … which in my book … makes it divine.
+Anyhow, Teresa’s husband whipped up this puffed pastry egg sandwich recipe while they were Inn-sitting in Montana and just called it the Silver Forest Inn Special.
+It has eggs, cheese and puffed pastry — which in my book — makes it divine.
 I’ve included step-by-step photos with the printable recipe at the bottom of the post.

 While your onions are sizzling, prepare your puffed pastry on a cookie sheet.
 I have a baking stone, so I used some parchment paper to make it easy to remove after baking.

 Next, spread the dijon mustard evenly over the pastry.
 At this point, I had discovered that I through out my pastry brushes last time I used them.
 A result of waiting way to long to do the dishes and having them harden like a bristled cleaning brush.
 So, I improvised with a spoon.
 Pastry brushes added to my shopping list.

 I like freshly shredded cheese for a more sharp flavor.
 My friend Jim, the photographer, was afraid I was going to add some knuckle to this egg sandwich and couldn’t watch.
 Ever see a photographer try and take a picture without looking?
 It’s quite funny.
 No knuckles were added, promise.